zcaceres/20-dollar-react-dev/README.md

 ## Step 1: Javascript Foundations
 - [FreeCodeCamp](www.freecodecamp.org)
   - All HTML5 & CSS3
-  - jQuery – Remember, jQuery is just a library made from Javascript!
+  - jQuery (Remember, jQuery is just a library made from Javascript!)
   - Basic Javascript (All)
   - Object Oriented and Functional Programming (All)
   - Basic Algorithm Scripting (All)
   - Save Your Code Revisions Forever with Git (All)

 > Git is a version control system (VCS) that you manage changes to your code.
 It's the cornerstone of collaboration between software developers!
+You MUST know it.

 ## Step 2: Building Stuff in Plain Javascript
 The best way to get the fundamentals under your fingers is to build *many small projects*.